azepecki/sift/final_report.md

 My main takeaway from this project was to learn how various components of a compiler are integrated and how each stage has a single responsible principle.
 Learning how we could develop our features in C and use them in sift and integrate multiple languages was also interesting.
 I also think that testing at each stage is very important to have a good code quality and also ensures correctness.

 **José**
+This was an adventure.
+Being involved at all steps– from scanner all the way to ir generation –one starts to appreciate the sound design principle of isolating each phase of the compiler, treating it as a "function" of sorts (quite literally, in the case of a compiler written in OCaml!).
+This way, one has less to edit whenever a new feature is to be implemented, since all the phases are so decoupled.
+This ocurred many, many times.
+I'd say my main takeaway was definitely the ability to write big, yet modularized functional programs.
+Besides learning llvm, of course (hint: C -> llvm is almost a direct translation). :)

 ### Advice